GeorgeArubi/Bulk-Upload/README.md

-# Uppy AWS-Companion built with Typescript, Express, React, and TailwindCSS
+# Uppy AWS-Companion with Typescript, Express, React, and TailwindCSS

 This application uses @uppy/companion with a custom AWS S3 configuration.
 Files are uploaded to a randomly named directory inside the `whatever/` directory in a bucket.